-Before I was able to transform this blog into a business, I spent years traveling the world by doing one thing: I watched where my money went.
+Before I was able to transform this blog into a business, I spent years traveling the world by doing one thing: I kept track of my spending.

 Simple and boring.

 When I first started traveling, I pinched every penny and saved money every chance I got.
 While I sometimes lavishly spent money like it was going out of style, I made up for it on other days by staying in and cooking pasta.
 (After all, did you live like a pauper at home to go to Australia and not dive the Great Barrier Reef?
 Of course not!
 You have to live a little sometimes!)

 I kept a journal of what I spent so I could track my spending and be sure I was staying on budget.
 (I love when I see travelers keeping a spending journal to track their budget.
 Those are the travelers who end up staying on budget!)

 While on the road (just like at home), there will be unforeseen circumstances that chip into your savings, like missed flights, a lost camera, or a change in plans that leaves you having to pay extra for accommodation (which is why you have travel insurance so you get these costs covered).
 You can’t avoid these sorts of things, but you can plan for them.
 You can be prepared, know your budget, and make sure you can afford your travels.

 1. Know what you want to spend money on

 When I travel, I don’t budget a lot of money for accommodation, tours, or even transportation.
 I find the cheapest accommodation around and I walk everywhere I can.
 If I need a ride, I’ll take public transportation or hitchhike!